notus-sh/active_model_validations_reflection/README.md

 ## Installation

-`Rack::AddressMunging` is distributed as a gem and available on [rubygems.org](https://rubygems.org/gems/rack-address_munging) so you can add it to your `Gemfile` or install it manually with:
+`ActiveModel::Validations::Reflection` is distributed as a gem and available on [rubygems.org](https://rubygems.org/gems/active_model_validations_reflection) so you can add it to your `Gemfile` or install it manually with:

 ```ruby
 gem install active_model_validations_reflection